NickelousTex/LaunchDarklyLOS/README.md

 Update the [context object](https://github.com/NickelousTex/LaunchDarklyLOS/blob/nt-finalize/client/App.js#L10-L14) in App.js to match one of the targeted rules.

-After updating these, ensure your update the docker container.
+After updating context, ensure your force the update to the docker container.
 ```sh
 docker compose up -d --force-recreate
 ```